dsobral/MBCB/README.md

 **Question**: How many variants are in the VCF file?
 <details><summary>Click Here to see a suggestion</summary><p>

-The VCF contains 60 variants (the number of lines, except the header lines starting with '#')
+The VCF contains 60 variants (the number of lines, except the header lines starting with '#').
+By default, freebayes reports every position where there is any kind of evidence (no matter how small) of differences with the reference.

 </p></details>
 <br/>